-This course is designed to further develop functional language proficiency and increase the ability to communicate accurately in Japanese within a socio-cultural context.
-The four communicative skills of listening, speaking, reading and writing are emphasized,

-Prerequisite: ELJ102 or Exemption Exam Pre- or Corequisite: CSE095, ESL097
+This course is a continuation of ELJ102 Elementary Japanese 2.
+The course is designed to further develop functional language proficiency and increase students' ability to communicate accurately in Japanese within a socio-cultural context.
+The four communicative skills of listening, speaking, reading, and writing are emphasized.
+Particular attention is paid to sentence and paragraph structure, grammatical features, and oral and written fluency.
+The Kanji writing system will be reinforced.
+Prerequisite: CSE095, ESL097, ELJ102 or Exemption Exam